TonyQJH/jinhuqi.github.io/_pages/about.md

 🔬 **PhD Aspirant** | **AI & LLM Enthusiast** | **Researcher in Language Translation & Misinformation Detection**

 Welcome to my corner of the web!
-I’m Jinhu, a passionate researcher focused on **Large Language Models (LLMs)** and **Retrieval-Augmented Generation (RAG)** techniques.
+I’m Jinhu, a passionate researcher focused on **Large Language Models (LLMs)**, **Chain of Thought**, and **Retrieval-Augmented Generation (RAG)** techniques.
 My work aims to bridge communication gaps across different languages and cultural backgrounds. 🚀

 ## 🧑‍💻 What I Do
 I'm currently a visiting researcher at **HUMANS LAB**, created by [Professor Emilio Ferrara](http://www.emilio.ferrara.name/) at the University of Southern California (USC).
 My work in the lab, centered around **misinformation detection** on social media platforms like **YouTube** and **4chan**, has deeply influenced my passion for pursuing a PhD in 2025. 🎓